 A credible painter will use their extensive experience and give you an extremely accurate idea of how long it will take to complete the painting job.
 If it looks like costing more or they run into hurdles as the job progresses, they'll let you know in advance.
 So you know exactly where you stand from the outset, you can also choose a painter who charges per job to avoid you having to pay any unexpected costs along the way.

-For a price per job, the cost is usually calculated by square meter anywhere between $25 and up to $50 per square meter.
+For a price per job, the cost is usually calculated by square metre, anywhere between $25 and $50.
 The lower end of the scale is a more basic paint job of one standard coat.
 The higher end of the spectrum includes detailed preparation of the surfaces, repair of dents and use of higher grade (more quality) paint.

-Expect to pay anywhere between $15 and $70 per square meter for external painting.
+Expect to pay anywhere between $15 and $70 per square metre for external painting.

 Painting door or window frames is usually added to the price per square metre.
 To get the best results, a three-coat system of undercoat and two main coats will cost anywhere up to $150 per frame.
 Depending on the size of the job, the painter will usually invoice a deposit (30%), progress payment halfway through the job (40%) and completion payment (30%).